Packing for a baby can be super stressful. Get tips from a mom of four to pack what you need for baby and not forget a thing!

-Well, packing with a baby involved requires a lot of thought, planning, and space.
+Packing with a baby involved requires a lot of thought, planning, and space.
 It actually does get better with the older children, but for a baby, you basically need almost as much space for a one night trip as a one week trip!

-Packing Tip #1.
-My number on packing tip, whether you are packing for yourself or a child, is to close your eyes and walk yourself through your day.
+My number one packing tip, whether you are packing for yourself or a child, is to close your eyes and walk yourself through your day.
 What do you use?
 Write those things down.

 I would close my eyes because I am visual and it blocks out distractions.
 Then I think through her entire average day.
 The dialog would be similar to this: